gabrielflorit/livecoding/README.md

 ## TODO

-* warn users to use chrome
+### Slider

-* fix slider so that when you're to the right, the left position/width has been reset, and viceversa
+* when you're to the right, the left position/width has been reset, and viceversa
+* fix increment steps
+* add better handle ... handling (make it wider? make handle mouseover visible?)
+* add the down-arrow under bar bottom center

+### Misc

 ## JavaScript namespacing pattern